0xEbrahim/E-Commerce-API/README.md

 **eCommerce** it's an open source (test scenario) software made to create a easy and simple "Shop" API, where you have two micro services, one the **Products API** that stores and handles everything Related to Stock and Products.
 And the **Purchase API** where you can create orders (cart's) and checkout items.

+Hello, this is Bing.
+I can help you generate a readme file for the GitHub repository you provided.
+Here is a possible readme file:

+# E-Commerce-API

+E-Commerce-API is a simple RESTful API for purchases and products, built with Node.js, Express, and MongoDB.

+## Features

+- Products API: handles everything related to stock and products, such as adding, listing, editing, deleting, and updating products.
+- Purchase API: handles everything related to orders and carts, such as creating, viewing, removing, adding items, removing items, and checking out.

+## Installation

+To run this project, you need to have Node.js and MongoDB installed on your system.

+1. Clone this repository: `git clone https://github.com/0xEbrahim/E-Commerce-API.git`
+2. Install the dependencies: `npm install`
+3. Start the server: `npm start`

+## Usage

+The API endpoints are documented in the [Postman collection](https://github.com/0xEbrahim/E-Commerce-API/blob/main/E-Commerce.postman_collection.json).
+You can import it to Postman and test the API.

+## License

+This project is licensed under the MIT License - see the [LICENSE](